BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Talks qualify for OAA Structured Learning hours

-Join us as Lauren shares her thoughts on the dynamic, landscape-based process of making places to enhance our ever-evolving experience of public life in the city.
-She will trace her commitment to re-imaging the role of urban infrastructure systems, recognizing the importance of resourceful, creative and courageous thinking and acting.
-As a practitioner, researcher, parent, and maker, she reflects on the hybrid nature of our lives, and the need to design hybrid places and governance to support and sustain our cities.
-She invites us to explore these rich frictions, unexpected synergies and regenerative potential as a meaningful foundation to transform the public realm.
+At this Talk, Lauren shared her thoughts on the dynamic, landscape-based process of making places to enhance our ever-evolving experience of public life in the city.
+She traced her commitment to re-imaging the role of urban infrastructure systems, recognizing the importance of resourceful, creative and courageous thinking and acting.
+As a practitioner, researcher, parent, and maker, she reflected on the hybrid nature of our lives, and the need to design hybrid places and governance to support and sustain our cities.
+She invited us to explore these rich frictions, unexpected synergies and regenerative potential as a meaningful foundation to transform the public realm.

 About Lauren Abrahams: